jayrcausal/Essential3CRL/README.md

 -**Causal Dicovery and Graphic Models**:

-this topic does not quite match the conventional framework **Potential Outcome** mainly used in observational study by Rubin
+this topic does not quite match the conventional framework **Potential Outcome** mainly used in observational study by Rubin.
+Therefore, please visit another repository I build to start your journey of DAGs and Graphical Causality Discovery.